 Many brands also offer an all-in-one product that’s able to remove light swirl marks and scratches whilst improving the shine and protection.
-However, for the best results, a dedicated car polish and wax is highly recommended.
-All-on-one products often contain more fillers that only provide a temporary finish.
+However, for the best results, dedicated car polish and wax are highly recommended.
+All-in-one products often contain more fillers that only provide a temporary finish.

 Car Polish in Detail

-In order to tackle light scratches, oxidation and other minor imperfections, you will want to invest into a high quality car polish.
-They are designed to be used before a wax and help to restore the paintwork back to a like-new finish.
+In order to tackle light scratches, oxidation and other minor imperfections, you will want to invest in a high-quality car polish.
+They are designed to be used before wax and help to restore the paintwork back to a like-new finish.

 They work by removing microscopic layers of your car’s clear coat, which takes care of any imperfections.
 For heavy oxidation or deeper scratches, you will need to use a more abrasive formula such as a cutting compound.

-In terms of applying a polish, it can be achieved by hand or using a car polishing machine.
-Most require application to take place within a garage or shaded area but there are some premium options that can be applied in direct sun light.
+In terms of applying polish, it can be achieved by hand or using a car polishing machine.
+Most require application to take place within a garage or shaded area but there are some premium options that can be applied in direct sunlight.

 Car Wax in Detail

 Once you have gone to the effort of removing the imperfections in your paintwork, it’s worthwhile protecting and enhancing the finish.
-The best way to do this is to use one of the latest car waxes, which are available as a synthetic or carnauba based wax.
-Synthetic waxes provide a longer lasting finish whereas carnauba waxes leave a glossier finish.
+The best way to do this is to use one of the latest car waxes, which are available as synthetic or carnauba-based wax.
+Synthetic waxes provide a longer-lasting finish whereas carnauba waxes leave a glossier finish.